 On the one hand, we can observe that our planet has become toxic — attributed largely to anthropogenic (human caused) influences.
 At the same time, we’ve never been in the position to effect broad, systemic changes and reparations simply by choosing to.
 In less than a decade, we could very likely reverse much that has been distorted, destroyed and damaged during the century leading up to it.
 This applies to virtually all aspects of our human experience, whatever your concern happens to be.
-Alternatively, we could simply extinct our species.
+Alternatively, we could simply extinct our species, or suffer a cataclysmic event.
 It’s happened before.

 We have many important and profound concerns and existential questions, and because we’ve been conditioned to believe that what we seek is only to be found outside us — through toil, surrendering to authority, and personal suffering or sacrifice — it has developed into a world of control and envy, of evil vs. less evil, and of vampires and showmen.
 It doesn’t leave us a lot of room for curiosity and play.

 As it stands, the collective gasp of the year 2020 is still making us lightheaded.
-Government authorities, including those elected, appointed, and those who merely have the privilege to serve (but let the power go to their heads) are responding in predictable ways, following calculated, yet utterly experimental, unscientific, irrational actions toward their assumptions and conclusions.
+Government authorities, including those elected, appointed, and those who merely have the privilege to serve (but have let their inherited power go to their heads) are responding in predictable ways, following calculated, yet utterly experimental, unscientific, irrational actions toward their assumptions and conclusions.

 I am certainly curious to see how this will all play out.
 I wonder if enough of us will stand up.
 I know how things were in the fall and winter 2019.
 I know how they were in the summer of 2001 as well.
 There are uncanny parallels in all of these things, yet do you question any of it, or simply bow your head and move along?